azzumw/MuzzApp/README.md

 #### Given More Time:

+- would spend more time on the UI
 - would have implemented the profile picture on the Toolbar
 - would have implemented a switch button instead of a menu item to switch the users
 - would try to copy the chat interface to the T!
 - when implementing tests, it kind of prompted me to change some of the implementation details, particularly how a message is sent.
 Currently, it uses 2-way databinding on the EditText field.
-From a testing perspective it is not ideal(ish).
+From a testing perspective, in my opinion, it is not ideal(ish)[I could be wrong].
 Although, (see issue section) this would not be an issue if I didn't face the issue mentioned.
 But certainly requires some time for investigation and further improvements to the architecture.
 - I did try to implement [ListAdapter](https://developer.android.com/reference/androidx/recyclerview/widget/ListAdapter) instead.
 However,I noticed the list update on UI was not very smooth,that's why I have removed it from my final version of the app.
 - would have liked to learn and implement Dagger/KOIN DI framework instead of ServiceLocator.